Dental Insurance coverage

 On the other hand, if the parties agreed to support that does not comply with the guidelines then the change would render quite a difficulty to modifications.
 For instance, if a party makes agreement for a lesser amount of child support and has asked for something else in return, or for some other reason, then that party, in agreement, would not be able to reverse the deal unless they can show for a material and substantial change in the circumstances of either the party or the child.

 When seeking legal counsel for a divorce or family law matter, it is important to have attorneys that are knowledgeable and current on statutory and case law changes.
-If you believe these new changes may affect you or have questions concerning divorce or child support, contact our office to set up a free consultation with our experienced family law lawyers.
+If you believe these new changes may affect you or have questions concerning divorce or child support, contact our office to set up a 30 minute consultation for only $100 with our experienced family law lawyers.